pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ## 3 Heating

-The user is asked about the annual consumption and the energy sources for heating, based on which the CO<sub>2</sub>e emissions are determined.
+The user is asked about the annual consumption $C$ and the energy sources for heating, based on which the CO<sub>2</sub>e emissions $E$ are determined.
 Heating consumption can be provided in kWh, or in other units, depending on the fuel type (see this [conversion table](https://github.com/pledge4future/co2calculator/blob/dev/data/conversion_factors_heating.csv)):
 - Oil: l
 - Liquid gas, Coal, Pellets, Woodchips: kg
 - Gas: m<sup>3</sup>